Broadcasting colourings on trees. A combinatorial view: Coupling

 \begin{proposition} Consider the above coupling between $X$ and $Y$ and let ${\cal W}_l$ be the number of vertices $u$ at level $l$ such that $X(u)\neq Y(u)$.
 For fixed $\epsilon>0$, sufficiently large $d$, $k=(1+\epsilon)\frac{d}{\ln d}$ and every even integer $l>0$ it holds that

 \end{proposition}

 Using Proposition \ref{prop:Expect-Dis} it is direct to see that our combinatorial construction implies the following theorem.

-\begin{theorem} For fixed $\epsilon>0$ and sufficiently large $d$, the following is true for the $k$-colouring model on a $d$-ary tree $T$: If $k=(2+\epsilon)d/\ln d$, then the model is non-reconstructible. \end{theorem} \begin{proof} Take $k=(2+\epsilon)d/\ln d$.
+\begin{theorem} For fixed $\epsilon>0$ and sufficiently large $d$, the following is true for the $k$-colouring model on a $d$-ary tree $T$: If $k=(3+\epsilon)d/\ln d$, then the model is non-reconstructible. \end{theorem} \begin{proof} Take $k=(3+\epsilon)d/\ln d$.
 Let $X$ and $Y$ be distributed as in $\mu(\cdot|X(r)=c)$ and $\mu(\cdot|Y(r)=q)$, respectively, while their joint distribution is specified by the coupling we presented.
-Let $L_h$ be the set of vertices that contains all the vertices of $T$ at distance $h$.
-We take $h$ even.
+Let the set $L_h$ contain all the vertices of $T$ at level $h$.
+We take $h$ to be even.
 By Coupling Lemma we have

 Let ${\cal W}_h$ be the number of vertices $u\in L_h$ such that $X(u)\neq Y(u)$.
 It holds that

 The theorem follows by combining (\ref{eq:CouplingLemma}) and (\ref{eq:Proposition1Usage}). \end{proof}